 Speaking of sensitive skin, the product claims that it’s suitable for delicate ones.
 I’m like “Are you sure?” – Well, That sounds skeptical to me.
 Obviously, the formula contains synthetic fragrances (Parfum, Linalool, Limonene and Citronellol), all of which have been put on “the blacklist,” notorious for aggravating sensitive skin.
 Likewise, some are considered moderate hazard ingredients, like Alcohol Denat.
 So confusing!

-Above all, I still recommend swapping in mineral sunscreens.
-That will be a better option for all skin types.
-To be honest, I might be a bit biased, I have been enamoured with physical sunscreens.
-They are formulated with Zinc oxide and Titanium Dioxide for broad-spectrum sun protection.
-Those are safe and photostable, sitting on the skin surface to block the UV rays.
+I would highly recommend switching to mineral sunscreens as they are a better option for all skin types.
+I must admit that I might be a bit biased, as I have always been a fan of physical sunscreens.
+They contain Zinc Oxide and Titanium Dioxide, which provide broad-spectrum sun protection.
+These ingredients are safe and photostable, sitting on the skin’s surface to effectively block UV rays.

 3. A Sturdy, Clean Packaging – Quite Affordable

 Housed in a flat, squeeze plastic soft tube (40 ml), which looks clean and tough.
 Designed to withstand physical damage.
-The small, pointed mouth is sealed well with the big cap to keep debris, bacteria and pollution from sneaking inside and the fluid can’t be spilled out.
-Moreover, the tube is handy and weightless for on-the-go uses.
-It retails for £17.00.
-I think it’s quite affordable.
-You can find the product’s description and ingredients on the back of the cardboard box.
+The small, pointed mouth of the tube is sealed tightly with a large cap, so you don’t have to worry about debris, bacteria, or pollution getting inside and the fluid can’t be spilled out.
+Plus, the tube is lightweight and portable, making it perfect for on-the-go use.
+At just £17.00, I think it’s a really affordable option.
+If you want to learn more about the product’s description and ingredients, you can find all the information you need on the back of the cardboard box or the table below.

 Might Not Come Back to It